How Many Axles Does a Car Have?

 • Improves wheel alignment for increased performance and stability.

-Completely Floating Axles Cars Have
+Full Floating Axles

 • Frequent in certain larger race vehicles and heavy-duty trucks.